Building better lives

 Around R63 billion in UIF wage support benefits paid to more than 5.7 million workers

-SRD grant reaches more than 11 million people
+SRD grant reaches about 7.8 million people

 School meals provided to over 9.6 million learners nationwide